charlottekyng/usb-modules-v2/README.md

         SAMPLE2T SAMPLE2B
         ```

-IMPORTANT: Make sure there are no stray spaces/tabs at the end of the lines.
+IMPORTANT: Typos in the sample sheets are one of the most common reasons the pipeline falls over.
+Make sure there are no stray spaces/tabs at the end of the lines.
 Make sure there are no blank lines (after the last samples).
-Make sure you have unix linebreaks not Windows carriage returns.
+Make sure you have _unix linebreaks_ not Windows carriage returns.
 ```
 >cat -A sample_sets.txt
 SSA001T^ISSA001N$          # OK